 The Alaska Outer Continental Shelf constitutes one of the world’s largest untapped resources potentially reaching as high as 26 billion barrels of oil and 132 tcf of natural gas, with the majority being in the Chukchi Sea.
 In February 2008, the second most successful oil and gas lease sale in the history of the United States took place, covering millions of acres in the Chukchi Sea.
 The sale raised a record $2.7 billion in federal revenue.

-After more than 37 years of production, the North Slope still has a large amount of the discovered oil and gas in place.
-The industry is actively pursuing new ways to develop these remaining, more challenging resources such as heavy and viscous oil, light oil from small, more remote fields, and natural gas, including gas hydrates.
+After more than 37 years of production across the North Slope, the industry is actively pursuing new ways to develop remaining reserves, especially the more challenging resources, including heavy and viscous oil, light oil from small, more remote fields, and natural gas, including gas hydrates.
 If the technical and economic hurdles can be overcome, heavy oil development will be important to sustaining Alaska’s oil production long into the future.
 The size of the resource is significant, but so are the challenges as the oil is thick and sticky, and will require new kinds of wells and processing.

 The Ugnu heavy oil deposit beneath Prudhoe Bay is estimated to hold 20 billion barrels of oil in place.
 Conservative estimates suggest recovery rates of about 10 percent.